-Electrical Appliances
+Electrical Appliances & Adapters

+Students will need an adapter for European outlets while traveling.
 Unlike the United States, most of Europe runs on 220 volts.
-Students should ensure that their hair dryer, curling iron, electric razor, or other small travel appliances can be converted from 110v to 220v.
-They will also need an adapter for the outlet.
+Students should ensure that their hair dryer, curling iron, electric razor, or other small travel appliances that can be converted from 110v to 220v.
 Travel appliances and adapters are reasonably priced and available at most department stores (Wal-Mart, Meijer, etc.), or anywhere that specializes in travel supplies.